danbev/learning-ai/notes/architectures/mamba.md

           |                            |
           ↓                            ↓
 ```
-So the input consits of a sequence of tokens embeddings.
+So the input consists of a sequence of tokens embeddings.
 The projection layer
 simply performs a linear transformation of the input embeddings to a higher
 dimensions.
-This higher dimension is specified as `d_inner` I think.
+This higher dimension is specified as `d_inner`.

 Next we have the convolution layer.
 Now if we recall how a SSM works we have
 the internal state which captures information about past tokens.
 But we also
-want to be able to take the current tokens into accout and their interactions
+want to be able to take the current tokens into account and their interactions
 with each other.
 So the convoluation is about capturing local interactions
 efficiently.
-So we start with the token embeddings, and the we project them to a higher
+So we start with the token embeddings, and then we project them to a higher
 dimension and it is this higher dimension that the convolution is applied to.

 ```